 Simplifying enterprise integration development

-IBM Cloud Pak for Integration (CP4I) is an integration platform for building enterprise system connections.
+IBM Cloud Pak for Integration (CP4I) is an platform for building enterprise scale integrations.

 We built a drag and drop canvas that empowers less technical users to build integrations and deploy as a single unit.